-Objective of the Prize
+The Objective of the Prize

 This Prize is awarded for:

-– excellence in translation; and
+– excellence in translation

-– contribution to the promotion of Ukrainian literature abroad.
+– contribution to the promotion of Ukrainian literature abroad

-A translator may be nominated for this Prize by the jury members as well as by foreign cultural institutions, diplomatic institutions, research centres, publishers, and creative associations.
+4. A translator may be nominated for this Prize by the jury members as well as by foreign cultural institutions, diplomatic institutions, research centres, publishers, and creative associations.

-1.a duly filled electronic submission form (see https://bit.ly/3hXE58u);
+– a duly filled electronic submission form: https://bit.ly/3mMT3o1

 – electronic and hard copies of the nominated book in Ukrainian and in the language of the translation.
 Please send hard copies to the following address: Український осередок Міжнародного ПЕН–клубу, вул. Борисоглібська, 15В, оф.
-2, Київ 04070, Україна [PEN Ukraine, 15V Borysohlibska St., Office #2, Kyiv 04070, Ukraine].
-Electronic submissions should be sent to the following email address: firstname.lastname@example.org.
+2, Київ 04070, Україна [PEN Ukraine, 15V Borysohlibska St., Office #2, Kyiv 04070, Ukraine]; and electronic to: email@example.com.

-Submissions for 2020 will be accepted from 24 September to 30 November 2020.
+Submissions for 2021 are accepted from September 1 to November 30.

 Appointed jury members may not serve for more than three consecutive years at a time.

-Jury members have the right to consult with experts (such as translators, linguists, literary scholars, and diplomats) in the process of their deliberations.
+The jury members have the right to consult with experts (such as translators, linguists, literary scholars, and diplomats) in the process of their deliberations.